3D Radiation hydrodynamics of a dynamical torus: Method

 The imposed gravitational potential is a superposition of a softened Keplerian term to represent the black hole, and a Hernquist bulge term to represent the potential of the galactic stars and dark matter.
 In practice, the Keplerian term dominates for most particle orbits.
 The form of the gravitational force law is

 where $M_\mathrm{BH}$ and $M_\mathrm{H}$ are the masses of the black hole and Hernquist bulge, $c_{BH}$ is the softening length for the black hole potential, and $c_{H}$ is the scale length for the Hernquist bulge.
 We keep most of the parameters constant in this suite of simulations, setting $M_\mathrm{H}=10^9$ M$_\odot$, $c_{BH}=10^{-4}$ pc, and $c_H=250$ pc, but vary the black hole mass with $\gamma_\mathrm{Edd}$ so that the AGN luminosity is constant at $1.26\times10^{42}$ erg~s$^{-1}$.
 We set $M_\mathrm{BH}=10^6\mathrm{~M}_\odot (\gamma_\mathrm{Edd}/0.02)^{-1}$.
-The initial rotation curve is set to be in equilibrium with the potential.
+The particles are given velocities such that the initial rotation curve is in equilibrium with the potential, although the thickness of the disk is primarily supported by pressure.
 Under strong radiation pressure, this means the gas disk is not in equilibrium, but is pushed outwards.
 Hence when radiation pressure is strong, the simulations do not represent a long-term equilibrium, but rather the short-term response of a gas disk to the AGN radiation field.

 We perform multiple simulations from $\gamma_\mathrm{Edd}=0.02$ to $\gamma_\mathrm{Edd}=0.2$.
 We set $\eta_a=10^2$ in most of the simulations, except for the simulations with $\gamma_\mathrm{Edd}=0.1$, where we also perform simulations with $\eta_a=10^0$ (i.e. isotropic), $\eta_a=10^1$, $\eta_a=10^3$.
 Most simulations have a temperature floor of $10$ K (which is never reached in the simulation), but in some we introduce higher temperature floors of $T=30,300,3000$ K to see the effects of a thicker disk, as we might expect to be produced by the disk puffing itself up with infrared radiation pressure.
+We also produce one simulation (`NoAgn') with no AGN radiation field, where gas is evolved adiabatically.
 We run each simulation for $9.78$ kyr, and all systems either reach a steady state or are blowing out the gas by the end of the simulation.

 We use a naming scheme that represents the radiation anisotropy and Eddington factor for each run, as well as the presence of supernova feedback or an increased temperature floor.
 These simulation parameters are summarized in Table~\ref{ictable}.